 Coverage with AKC Pet Insurance depends on whether your pet has a CompanionCare or AccidentCare insurance policy.

 CompanionCare plan: coverage and exclusions

-If your dog is on a CompanionCare policy with AKC Pet Insurance, it's essential you know what isn't covered by your policy:
+If your dog is on a CompanionCare policy with AKC Pet Insurance, it's essential you know which common exclusions aren't covered by your policy:

 This list doesn't include everything covered by a CompanionCare policy.
 If you are unsure what's included in your plan, read the terms and conditions for a complete list.

 CompanionCare offers support for a range of illnesses, injuries, and treatments, including: